kri77/github-pages/_posts/2025-07-03-From-Prompt-To-Pins.md

 ### Step 4: Making It Smart — Agent vs Assistant

 At this point, the architecture had evolved beyond a passive assistant.
-The AI wasn't just responding—it was *acting* on behalf of the user by invoking APIs and influencing real-world hardware.
+The AI wasn't just responding—it was *acting* on behalf of the user by invoking APIs and influencing led shifts - real world hardware.

 This justified a shift in terminology: this was now an **AI Agent**, not just an assistant.